sjtrimble/angular/aio/content/getting-started/index.md

 Imagine a normal shopping experience, such as [Google Express](https://express.google.com):

-**What if we used the shopping cart that we're building.
-We do the component design/arch here, and then build it?**
+*JAF: Use the shopping cart that we'll build*

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">